spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 Fast forward—[the CIA just admitted COVID was created in a lab](https://www.wsj.com/politics/national-security/covid-origin-china-lab-leak-cia-40d218d9).
 So the so-called "conspiracy theorists" were right all along, and the people who blindly trusted the government got played.

+The irony is undeniable—we pretend COVID is a thing of the past, yet it never went away.
+It’s still here.
+The fact that life snapped back to normal so fast only proves how overhyped and catastrophically mismanaged the entire situation was.

 Wake up, people.
 They [lied about the origins](https://www.science.org/content/article/covid-19-origins-still-uncertain-key-studies-awaiting-release), they [lied about the vaccines](https://www.bmj.com/content/379/bmj.o2960), and they lied about the entire pandemic response.
 How much more proof do you need?

 [Justin Trudeau himself once said](https://rumble.com/vma7wr-trudeu-little-dirty-secrets-about-politics.html), “Do you want to know the dirty little secret about politics in the 21st century?
 Negative campaigning, attack ads, nastiness, and division work.
 If all you want to do is get elected, they will help you get elected.
 Attacking, dividing, sowing fear—picking and choosing wedge issues to drive through a community—all of it helps you win.”

 While many see Trudeau and his handlers as incompetent, this isn’t a bug in their strategy—it’s the feature.
 The setup is deliberate: divide the people, shift the blame away from themselves, and create an “us vs. them” narrative.
 Instead of being viewed as the perpetrator, they position themselves as the savior.
 Promising free money to everyone, call a snap election, and securing their continued reign of power, they are already discussing another ["pandemic type responses to the tariffs"](https://www.forexlive.com/news/canada-planning-covid-style-stimulus-if-us-enacts-tariffs-in-bid-to-avoid-early-election-20250128/), which again, is conveniently timed to the election.
 Brilliant.

 *I'll stop here, because this subject is its own rabbit hole for an entire other paper…!*